 Some people just have to talk.
 Can’t stop them without offending them, so you let them.
 George Rosewud is one of those people.

 At the mention of the Order, Blackhawk’s interest was piqued.
 He’d been an orphan on the streets of Farr.
 At four, his patron, Gaelib Melazera, Earl of Lorness, took him in.
 At eleven, his lord sent him to North Fort.
 But Lord Melazera had explained, “Commandant Sulla will train you for leadership in my army.
-Be careful, someday an operative will try to recruit you into the Order.
+Be careful; someday, an operative will try to recruit you into the Order.
 That is not what I want for you.
-Don’t let them tell you too much.
+Don’t let them reveal too much.
 They’ll kill you to protect their secrets if you don’t join.”

 “…the Order keeps…”

-“Hmmm…?
+“What…?
 Oh.
-The easiest explanation is they’re highly trained bureaucrats.
-The Order finds people without trade or worthy parentage and prepares them to support the kingdom’s infrastructure.
+The easiest explanation is they’re highly trained scribes and court officers.
+The Order finds people without a trade or worthy parentage and prepares them to support the kingdom’s infrastructure.
 It is difficult to manage a kingdom without loyal aides.
 It also educates soldiers looking for advancement.”

 Blackhawk’s understanding of it was incomplete.
 Gaelib had accused his wife, Caileagh, of pushing things too fast.
 Each argument provided another piece of the puzzle.
-His picture was built so gradually that neither was aware he knew about it.
-They didn’t mention Black Robes or the Order, usually talking about sparrows, or ravens, or hawks.
+Neither was aware of his knowing about it.
+They didn’t mention black robes, usually talking about sparrows, ravens, or hawks.

-He decided it’d be better to take control of the conversation before Rosewud revealed too much, as his lord had warned.
+He decided he’d better take control of the conversation before Rosewud revealed too much, as his lord had warned.
 He wasn’t joining the Order, didn’t plan on dying, and couldn’t kill the undersecretary.
 It would complicate his life.
 Better to keep things simple, better to remain entertaining, helpful, and complimentary as he was taught.